TheArchMux/slow-keys/README.md

 Emacs minor mode to avoid RSI.

-It forces you to type slowly by inhibiting typing for a customizable amount of time and issuing a warning when you type too quick.
+It forces you to type slowly by inhibiting typing for a customizable amount of time and issuing a warning when you type too quickly.

 ## Setup